Skip to content

 Assembler (ASMPY)

-ASMPY is an assembler for the B32P2 ISA written in Python and allows the user to write and assemble code for the FPGC.
-While the main focus of the assembler is to assemble the output of the C compiler (BCC), and therefore might not be great for large hand-written assembly projects, it can still be used for small assembly programs like bootloaders, or to create functional tests for the CPU/FPGC.
+ASMPY is an assembler for the B32P3 ISA written in Python and allows the user to write and assemble code for the FPGC.
+While the main focus of the assembler is to assemble the output of the C compiler (B32CC), and therefore might not be great for large hand-written assembly projects, it can still be used for small assembly programs like bootloaders, or to create functional tests for the CPU/FPGC.

 Note

 ASMPY is not the same as the assembler that runs on the FPGC itself, as Python cannot run on the FPGC.
 ASMPY's focus is to have a developer-friendly assembler on the development machine that can be easily extended, modified, debugged and improved.
+Eventually, when FPGC becomes a more self-contained system, a native assembler running on the FPGC will be created, just like in FPGC6.

 Features